m7sites/Webhook-Ip-Grabber/README.md

 # Webhook-Ip-Grabber
-A Simple IP-Info Grabber Sends To Webhook Through A Link In HTML Educational Purposes Only!
+A Simple IP-Info Grabber Sends To Webhook Through A Link In HTML, Educational Purposes Only!